yehia67/documentation/node-software/0.1/alphanet/how-to-guides/run-the-node.md

 * Windows

 :::info:
-If you're using a Linux operating system, add `sudo` before all the commands in the following tasks.
+If you're using a Debian-based operating system, add `sudo` before all the commands in the following tasks.
 :::

 ### Step 1.
 Install Docker